Maexwel/web-structure/README.md

 For example, if you create a Button component, this button should be in **/components/ui-kit/Button**.
 Like this you can have reusable ui components easily configured.
 Be aware, those ui components should only be there for ui, they should'nt contain the logic of the app inside.

+In the other hand, the **/components/pages** folder is used to provide a way to store all the pages of the application.
+The **/components/pages/template** folder must contain the base definition of a *Page* (containing the base of routing logic and Redux's store connexion).

 ## Redux structure and configuration
 The redux structure and configuration is this one :